Psychology Major

 PSYC BC2156 Clinical Psychology

 Psychology majors are required to take a minimum of two PSYC laboratory courses.
 If a student chooses to use two labs from Groups 1 and 2, they must be taken with their accompanying lectures in the same semester; and the labs can be from the same or different groups.
-If a student chooses to take BC1010, it must be taken prior to the Group 1 and 2 labs; the course is intended for students who have not previously completed a psychology lab (a majority of seats in the class are reserved for first and second year students).
+If a student chooses to take BC1010, it must be taken prior to BC1020 (Behavioral Research Methods and Analysis) and/or the Group 1 and 2 labs; the course is intended for students who have not previously completed a psychology lab or methods course (a majority of seats in the class are reserved for first and second year students).

 For the College Laboratory Science requirement, a student can take BC1001, BC1010, and BC1020, or one additional lecture from Groups 1 and 2 courses; or BC1001, and any lab and lecture from Group 1 or Group 2.